sdpalley/docs.erisindustries.com/explainers/the-eris-stack.md

 It is always possible to update the validator set with a bond/unbond transaction, or, if they misbehave, their security deposit (bond) can be slashed: validator they are no longer.
 (More details in a future post).

 It's time to start bringing nodes online.
-The first node starts up and peers can join like so: a seed of the master node's IP:port is added to their configuration file (`config.toml`) used in the `eris chains new` sequence.
+The first node starts up and peers can join like so: a seed of the master node's IP:port is added to their configuration file (`config.toml`) used in the `eris chains start` sequence.
 So long as the peer coming online has a key that:

 1. can sign (via the `eris:keys` service); and
 2. is included in the genesis file; then it'll join the network.